mbaranr/reinforcement_gym/README.md

 # Reinforecement Learning: OpenAI’s Gym Library

-This repository showcases two implementations of reinforcement learning algorithms applied to two environments of the OpenAI’s Gym Library: "*Lunar Lander*" and "*Frozen Lake*"
+This repository showcases implementations of reinforcement learning algorithms applied to two environments of the OpenAI’s Gym Library: "*Lunar Lander*" and "*Frozen Lake*"

 ## LunarLander